-- 1. Resits of theoretical course: if a student fails the assessment of a theoretical course, the student can retake the assessment for that course.
+- 6. Agreements regarding resits and plans to determine the activities and efforts that can be used to make it up must be communicated in writing to the student and archieved in Osiris. - 7.
+Resits of individual theoretical course: if a student fails the assessment of a theoretical course, the student may retake the assessment for that course.
 Two opportunities for a retake are offered, if the first opportunity for the assessment of a course is offered no later than the end of the first semester.
 One opportunity for a retake is offered, if the first opportunity for the assessment of a course is offered during or at the end of the second semester.
-This retake/these retakes must be completed before 31 August of the academic year in question, otherwise a plan needs to be made on how missing study points can be gained or compensated in the coming year. - 2.
-Resits of practical course: if a student fails the assessment of a practical course, the student may retake that assessment.
+This retake/these retakes must be completed before 31 august of the academic year in question. - 8.
+Resits of individual practical course: if a student fails the assessment of a practical course, the student may retake that assessment.
 The assessment committee decides about the requirements and the deadline for the resit.
 Two opportunities for a retake are offered, if the first opportunity for the assessment of a course is offered no later than the end of the first semester.
-One opportunity for a retake is offered, if the first opportunity for the assessment of a course is offered, if the first opportunity for the assessment of a course is offered.
+One opportunity for a retake is offered, if the first opportunity for the assessment of a course is offered during or at the end of the second semester.
 This retake/these retakes must be completed before 31 August of the academic year in question.
-The committee can give the student the opportunity to compensate the course by earning a satisfactory grade in the next semester.
+The committee can give the student the opportunity to complete the course by earning a satisfactory grade in the next semester. - 9.
+If an attendance requirement has been stipulated for a study component and the student failed to meet this requirement, the student must either redo the study component or complete an additional assignment, unless specified otherwise in the description for that study component.
+The examiner of the study component determines which of these options is applicable. - 10.
+The possible application of compensation regulations does not change the fact that the student must achieve all the final qualifications in order to obtain the diploma.